hhoke/blog/IT_diaries_gradual.md

 Less obviously, each of these steps was an opportunity for users to give information to you, even if the information is implicit.
 This allows the communication to be more targeted at each step.
 For example, users who ignored the email in step 2 implicitly gave you the information that they require additional prodding or help.
-By narrowing down the target audience with the first few emails, you avoided the scenario in which there are too many users to prod individually, resulting in you desperately sending **IMPORTANT!!** blast emails into the void.
+By narrowing down the target audience with the first few emails, you avoided the following scenario: Cutover is tomorrow.
+There are too many users to prod individually.
+Your only hope is to desperately send **IMPORTANT!!** blast emails into the void, and brace for the inevitable deluge of broken stuff.

 In the second place, this was ultimately still a unilateral decision, but was executed gracefully rather than ham-fistedly.
 There was some wiggle room on the specific date, but we needed the old cluster shut down by August, and this was non-negotiable.